gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~~
 `↑ <commonIndex_>`_

-Every shape that has a calculated centre will allow for a *rotation* property.
+Every shape that has a calculated centre will suport a *rotation* property.
-Rotation takes place in anti-clockwise direction around the centre of the shape.
+Rotation takes place in anti-clockwise direction, from the horizontal, around
+the centre of the shape.

 Example 1.
 Rhombus
 ++++++++++++++++++